Obama Presses New Health Care Proposal

 On Capitol Hill, Republicans gave the plan a thumbs down.
 "The president has crippled the credibility of this week's summit by proposing the same massive government takeover of health care based on a partisan bill the American people have already rejected," said House Republican Leader John Boehner of Ohio.

 Since his election, Obama has pushed hard for an overhaul of the health care system.
 Democrats pushed bills through the Democratic Party-controlled House and Senate, despite strong opposition from Republicans.
-The president and congressional Democrats were on track to remake system after a half-century of unsuccessful attempts by scores of politicians until Republican Scott Brown stunned Washington with an upset win in the Massachusetts Senate race, denying Democrats their 60-seat majority and reversing momentum.
+The president and congressional Democrats were on track to remake the system after a half-century of unsuccessful attempts by scores of politicians, until Republican Scott Brown stunned Washington with an upset win in the Massachusetts Senate race, denying Democrats their 60-vote majority and reversing momentum.

 On Monday, the White House didn't rule out forcing the plan through the Senate without Republican support through a process called reconciliation — which would require only a simple majority of 51 votes to pass the Senate.